Rabbi David Novak

 his career to reaching out to Jewish youth, engaging them in creative and informal educational opportunities that demonstrate how Judaism

 can have a positive impact on their lives.
-He has served on the rabbinic faculty of URJ Camp Coleman for more than ten years, and is a member
+He served on the rabbinic faculty of URJ Camp Coleman for more than ten years, and was a member

-Rabbi Treiser’s shares his passion for Jewish learning with Temple and community members through a wide variety of Adult Education opportunities,
+Rabbi Treiser shared his passion for Jewish learning with Temple and community members through a wide variety of Adult Education opportunities,

 and his love and commitment to the State of Israel by leading an ongoing series of congregational trips to Israel.
 In 2011, he contributed